open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-be-part-of-the-team.md

 ## Objectives

 * Sync your community with the nation
-* Add add yourself to the virtual intern list
+* Add yourself to the virtual intern list
 * Read the intern orientation document

 ## Introduction